Stud Fee Calculator

 4Can I charge a stud fee without health testing?

 You can, but responsible breeders strongly advise against it — and serious bitch owners won't consider an untested stud.
 Health testing protects both the stud owner (liability) and the resulting puppies.
 At minimum, breed-appropriate OFA testing and a DNA panel are expected.
-Studs with no health testing typically command 30–50% lower fees and attract lower-quality breeding requests.
+This calculator scores an untested stud roughly 30% below a fully tested one, and in practice untested dogs also attract lower-quality breeding requests.
+Note that a CHIC number certifies that every test the breed's parent club recommends was completed and published — not that the results were normal.

 5Do titles really matter for stud fees?

 Yes, significantly.
-A conformation championship (CH) proves your dog meets the breed standard as evaluated by multiple judges.
+A conformation championship (CH) proves your dog meets the breed standard as evaluated by multiple judges, and the AKC names a championship as one of the two things breeders look for in a sire, alongside full health clearances.
 Working titles prove temperament and ability.
-A Grand Champion or Register of Merit designation can justify fees 40–100% higher than an untitled dog of the same breed.
+In this calculator, titles compound: a Grand Champion who is also a Register of Merit producer lands near double an untitled dog of the same breed, and the combined title effect is capped at 2.5x.
 Titles are objective proof of quality — they give bitch owners confidence in what your stud will contribute to their litter.

 6What's the difference between a proven and unproven stud?

 A proven stud has sired at least one litter (ideally several) with documented healthy puppies.
 An unproven stud has never bred.
-Unproven studs typically charge 15–25% less because there's no track record — the bitch owner is taking a risk on fertility and on what the stud will produce.
-Once a stud has 2–3 quality litters on the ground, fees can increase to full market rate.
+This calculator discounts an unproven stud by about 20%, because the bitch owner is taking a risk on both fertility and on what the stud will produce.
+Once a stud has 2–3 quality litters on the ground, fees can move to full rate.
+OFA sets a harder standard for the word 'proven': it judges a sire on his production record, calling a dog whose progeny come back 90% normal far superior to one producing 50% normal — so if you have the results to show that pattern, say so.

 7What should a stud service contract include?